 There are usually no symptoms with changes in cervical cells and sometimes there are no symptoms with early stage cervical cancer.
-Make an appointment with your GP as soon as possible if you notice any of the following symptoms -
+It’s therefore really important to attend your smear test when invited.
+However make an appointment with your GP as soon as possible if you notice any of the following symptoms:

-There are many other conditions that could cause these symptoms so while it’s probably nothing to worry about, you should see your GP.
-Whatever it is, the earlier it’s found the easier it will be to treat.
+There are many other conditions that could cause these symptoms so while it’s probably nothing to worry about, you should contact your GP practice.
+Whatever it is, the earlier it’s found the easier it will be to treat

 The earlier cervical cancer is found, the easier it is to treat and you’re nine times more likely to survive cervical cancer when it’s found at an early stage, compared to a late stage.